AlvaMarkelius/AlvaMarkelius.github.io/_pages/about.md

 My main research interests are the ethics of social AI and robotics, specifically in the intersection of embodied robotics and large language models.
 I am also interested in embodied cognition, affect and emotion, gender and intersectionality, global AI narratives and AI hype.

+I am also Founder and AI Ethics Consultant at <a href="https://ethicai.net/">EthicAI</a>, a global ethical AI advisory firm that works with clients to build trust in AI solutions by empowering organizations to develop and deploy innovative and ethical artificial intelligence.
+Our approach focuses on managing risk and reducing social and environmental harms associated with AI technologies.

 I obtained my MSt degree in AI Ethics & Society at the <a href= "http://lcfi.ac.uk/" >Leverhulme Centre for the Future of Intelligence</a> at the University of Cambridge while working as a research engineer at the <a href="https://dice-r-lab.com/">DICE - lab</a> at the Institution for Applied IT, University of Gothenburg.
 I received my bachelor degree in cognitive science at the University of Gothenburg and Seoul National University where I specialised in AI and robotics.